 All PhD candidates must carry out a mid-term evaluation 15 to 18 months after admission to the PhD programme, calculated according to full-time PhD studies.
 It is the responsibility of the candidate's principal supervisor to arrange the mid-term evaluation.

 The mid-term evaluation should help both candidate and supervisor to assess whether the candidate is on the way to achieving the PhD education’s expected learning outcomes and to gauge whether the project is en route according to the progress plan.
 The evaluation should also give the candidate feedback as regards achieved results, suggest further work and, if relevant, identify areas of research that require more work and attention.

-The mid-term evaluation was implemented autumn 2015, and applies to all PhD candidates who have been admitted to the PhD programme as of 1.1.2015.
+The mid-term evaluation applies to all PhD candidates who have been admitted to the PhD programme as of 1.1.2015.
 Completed mid-term evaluation is a prerequisite for getting the compulsory course MF9030E – Introductory course to the medical PhD programme, INTRO II, approved.

 The purpose of the mid-term evaluation